mrbeskin/tgen/README.md

 # tgen

-tgen is an extremely simple template generator
+`tgen` is an extremely simple templated find/replace tool.

-A simple command line utility for replacing values in a template.

-It was created to work for templates where the only thing needed is a simple find and replace.
+It was created to solve for replacing templated values in config files.

 Replacements can be described via the CLI, or in a substitutions file.

 ## Usage

-Given a templated file `template`:
+Given the following templated file, `template`:
 ```
 Hello,
 The secret is {{ SECRET }}.
 ```
-And the substitution file `substitutions`:
+And the substitution file, `substitutions`:
 ```
 SECRET=I am a Cylon
 ```